Find Your Perfect School

 Is high income always worth it?
 A workplace that keeps constantly anxious or unhappy may not be!
 Whether fresh out of college or keeping a budding profession, you need to consider how work-related stress affects your health and well-being.
-Make good career choices by settling for low stress, well-paying jobs!
+Make good career choices by settling for low-stress, well-paying jobs!

-The Hunt for A Low Stress Career
+The Hunt for a Stress Career

 Everybody deals with the demands and pressures of work to earn money.
 But it’s possible to carve out a career path that promotes work-life balance without compromising income.

-A low stress career gives you a lot of perks, including avoiding the most common stressors at work.
+A low-stress career gives you a lot of perks, including avoiding the most common stressors at work.

 Ideally, you should have enough time and energy to devote to the things that make you happy.
-Spending more time than you should at work are inevitable, but limits will have to be set, so you don’t put your health and social life on the line.
+Spending more time than you should at work is inevitable, but limits will have to be set, so you don’t put your health and social life on the line.

-A low stress job usually lets you enjoy schedule flexibility because, ultimately, it’s all about the results that you deliver!
+A low-stress job usually lets you enjoy schedule flexibility because, ultimately, it’s all about the results that you deliver!

 But an “easy job” is not all there is to it.
-A low stress career should pay as much as its demanding and high-pressure counterparts.
+A low-stress career should pay as much as its demanding and high-pressure counterparts.